Ironspidy2506/DSA-Searching-Techniques/README.md

 # Searching Techniques 🔍

-This repository showcases a collection of searching algorithms implemented in Java.
-These methods are used to locate elements in arrays efficiently.
-Choose the right one depending on the scenario!
+Searching algorithms are techniques used to find specific elements within an array efficiently.
+Each algorithm has a unique approach, suitable for different situations depending on factors like the size of the array and whether it’s sorted or unsorted.
+Selecting the right method can optimize performance in various scenarios.

 ## Table of Contents 📑
 - [Available Searching Methods](#available-searching-methods)